plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 when we look at the numbers in detail we see that bias happens, say the experts.

-If we turn the expert's _Eye of Sauron_ away from the IRS for a moment and shine it on another court, the amazing gaze of the _Lidless Eye_ reveals even more bias.
+If we turn the auditing _Eye of Sauron_ away from the IRS for a moment and shine it on another court, the amazing gaze of the _Lidless Eye_ reveals even more bias.